MicrosoftDocs/dynamics-365-fraud-protection/content/promocode-set-up-DFP-trial-version.md

     After you successfully sign in, the next page notifies you that you're about to redeem the PromoCode to start your **free trial of Dynamics 365 Fraud Protection**.

-    > [!NOTE]
-    > The PromoCode and offer ID will automatically be entered on the page.
+    The PromoCode and offer ID is automatically entered on the page.

     (image)